jhucompilers/fall2024/assign/assign03.md

 std::shared_ptr<Type> copy4(ushort_type); // problematic
 ```

+In the code above, `copy3` and `copy4` will use different (unrelated) reference counts
+for the type object, leading to a high likelihood that the type object will be
+destroyed at a point when there are still `shared_ptr` objects referring to it.

-This is easy to avoid if you use `std::make_shared` consistently.
+This situation is easy to avoid if you use `std::make_shared` consistently.

 ### Struct types